Aggrathon/rslc/python/README.md

 maturin develop --release
 ```

-Finally, check that the python package is installed and working by running (optional, requires that `pytest` is installed):
+Finally, optionally check that the python package is installed and working by running (requires that `pytest` is installed):
 ```bash
 pytest
 ```